Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 These resources provide industry news, labour market information and a list of potential employers.
 Remember, there are usually multiple industries worth exploring.

-- Association of Canadian Publishers - company search
+- Association of Canadian Publishers - members

 - Association of Manitoba Book Publishers - members